ndming/torpedo/README.md

 to be downloaded and extracted to a location whose path is specified during CMake configuration.

-There is a small limitation when setting up a full Conda environment on Linux: the `xorg-dev` library, which provides compatibility with X11, is not well maintained on `conda-forge`.
+There is a small limitation when setting up a full Conda environment on Linux: the `xorg-dev` library, which provides support for X11, is not well maintained on `conda-forge`.
 This only causes issues when performing surface rendering on systems without Wayland.
-As long as `tpd::SurfaceRenderer` is not used, the Conda environment works fine.
+As long as `tpd::SurfaceRenderer` is not used, the Conda environment works fine at runtimes.

 ###### Using system packages
 The following components are required: